 10:00-10:15am Welcome and Overview

 10:15-11:05am Roundtable, Part I.

-- Recognize what it means to model cultural humility for peers and students.
+- Recognize what it means to establish meaningful relationships with diverse patients and communities.

 Health Workforce Equity

 Candice Chen, MD, MPH